dwightwatson/canonical/README.md

 You can also opt to secure all requests too, so an insecure request will automatically be redirects to HTTPS if your site supports it.

 Finally you are able to opt-out certain hosts if you don't want to redirect them - for example, an `api.` subdomain.
-Add any domains you wish to the `ignore` array.
+Add any domains you wish to the `ignore` array, or as comma separated list in the CANONICAL_IGNORE environment setting.